 There are many countries that will have various musical acts as well and they will be performing classic holiday songs from those countries.
 But there is one key musical act in Future World, Joyful!
 A Gospel Celebration.
 This is one of my favorites and perhaps the best daytime musical act for this event.
 This gospel choir sings fantastic uplifting holiday songs.
 Check your times guide for details on this.

 Other Musical Acts

 The remaining musical acts are Mariachi Cobre in Mexico, which gets a holiday overlay called Las Posadas Celebration.
-Also, Durch and Durch, a Bavarian band in Germany, Sahara Beat in Morocco, the Canadian Holiday Voyageurs who are pretty popular, and of course the Voices of Liberty transformed into the Dickens Carolers, which another fantastic musical act.
+Also, Durch and Durch, a Bavarian band in Germany, Sahara Beat in Morocco, the Canadian Holiday Voyageurs who are pretty popular, and of course the Voices of Liberty transformed into the Dickens Carolers, which is another fantastic musical act.